fjvallarino/monomer/tasks.md

     - Something of generative art (OpenGL example)

 Future
+  - Should DuplicateRecordFields be used in internal widget types to avoid the lens prefixes (which are not used in lenses)
   - Rename ListView -> SelectList
     - Add support for multiple selection
   - Should cascadeCtx be part of widget interface?
 Maybe it can be handled on init?